• Skip to primary navigation

 • Cucumber - Adds refreshing crispness and cool contrast to the richer ingredients.

-• Red Onion - Offers a mild pungency and crunch that complements the softer components.
+• Red Onion - Offers a mild pungency and crunch that goes with the softer components.

 Step-by-Step Guide for Making Layered Panzanella Salad